 The new source of water can be as simple as a bucket or a dish or even a bird bath.
 If you choose to use a bird bath, make sure you add a sponge or two to give the bees a safe place to hang out.

 Whichever device you choose to help entice the wasps and bees away from the pool area, put it in place before you open your pool.
-This will help them to become familiar and accustomed to the new water source.
+This will help them to become familiar with and accustomed to the new water source.

 If wasps are your main problem, try putting the water source near to their nest.
 It is also a good idea to use old pool water, as this will attract them faster.